The Complete Guide to Double Closings

 This means that your name or the name of your company will go on the chain of title whether you sell the property the same day (which is typical for a double closing) or 30-60 days or more down the road.
 The main advantage to doing this type of closing is that you do not need to bring any of your own funds to the closing.

 It also gets rid of the question about whether or not wholesaling is legal since some states have put a big red flag on contract assignments.
-Double closings are legal everywhere and they are a way of buying then selling a property with no money out of your pocket.
+Double closings are common in most areas.
+They are a way of buying then selling a property with no money out of your pocket.

 How Does A Double Closing Work?

-This whole process probably seems very strange to a lot of folks that are unfamiliar with double closings.
-They are usually the first to assume that what you are doing is illegal.
+This whole process probably seems very strange to a lot of folks that are unfamiliar with them.
+These people are usually the first to assume that what you are doing is illegal.
 That couldn’t be further from the truth.
-I can assure you that they are not only legal, but they are quite common.
+I can assure you that they are not only legal, but they are frequently used in many areas around the country.

 The Two Parts of a Double Closing